kevintah/Hopen/README.md

----- Motivated by tutorials about Kotlin by Google ----
+---- Partly motivated and very slightly based on tutorials about Kotlin by Google ---- My code is different